 Castle not only voted for cap and trade, he promised Harry Reid he'll vote for cap and trade once he's elected to the Senate.

-Folks, that's the next great encroachment on our freedom after health care.
+Cap and trade, folks, that's the next great encroachment on our freedom after healthcare.

 That's like a VAT tax on every carbon granule of energy expended.

-This is the guy that professional Republicans say's got to win if we have any choice, we have any hope of being the majority in the Senate.
+This is the guy that professional Republicans say he's got to win if we have any choice, if we have any hope of being the majority in the Senate.

-It's already promised Harry Reed, who may not even be there himself.
+It's already promised Harry Reid, who may not even be there himself.

-So Mike Castle already striking deals with Harry Reed instead of working with another Republican trying to defeat Harry Reid.
+So Mike Castle already striking deals with Harry Reid instead of working with another Republican trying to defeat Harry Reid.

 And who is it we're supporting here?